Military career of John Kerry: Criticism of military service and awards

 Critics have questioned several aspects of Kerry's military service.
 As the presidential campaign of 2004 developed, around 200 Vietnam-era veterans formed the group Swift Boat Veterans for Truth (SBVT) and held press conferences, ran ads (financed in part by a major Republican party donor in Texas) and endorsed a book, Unfit for Command, questioning Kerry's service record and military awards.
 Several SBVT members were in the same unit as Kerry.
-SVPT member Stephen Gardner served on the same boat.
+SBVT member Stephen Gardner served on the same boat.
 Other SBVT members included two of Kerry's former commanding officers, Grant Hibbard and George Elliott.
 Hibbard and Elliott have alleged, respectively, that Kerry's first Purple Heart and Silver Star were undeserved.
 In addition, members of SBVT have questioned his other medals and his truthfulness in testimony about the war.
 Defenders of John Kerry's war record, who include nine of the ten living crewmen who served under him, have charged that organizers of SBVT had close ties to the Bush presidential campaign and that the accusations were false and politically motivated.